DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 institution founded on heterosexual values, transfers the conservative values to the next generation.
 This is the reason why political authorities support and defend the institution of marriage.
-If we evaluate marriage over Gramsci’s [^18_TVshows-ozustun-Final_4] hegemony concept, it would be clear why the authorities are putting so much importance to this institution.
+If we evaluate marriage over Gramsci's [^18_TVshows-ozustun-Final_4] hegemony concept, it would be clear why the authorities are putting so much importance to this institution.

 So far, we have come up with a framework for generations we define as the middle age.
-With the parents’ power of influence over their children, we can safely assume that the framework we mentioned will have an effect on the next generation.
+With the parents' power of influence over their children, we can safely assume that the framework we mentioned will have an effect on the next generation.

-In order to analyze young generations thoughts on life and marriage better, Nazmi Avcı’s “Toplumsal Değerler ve Gençlik“[^18_TVshows-ozustun-Final_5] study has much to offer.
+In order to analyze young generations thoughts on life and marriage better, Nazmi Avcı's "Toplumsal Değerler ve Gençlik"[^18_TVshows-ozustun-Final_5] study has much to offer.

-This study has been made on young people receiving education in Süleyman Demirel University’s faculties and two-year programs in Isparta during the years 2005 and 2006.
+This study has been made on young people receiving education in Süleyman Demirel University's faculties and two-year programs in Isparta during the years 2005 and 2006.
 Accordingly;

-Most important sense of value according to subjects’ native region:
+Most important sense of value according to subjects' native region:

 East-Southeast Anatolia: 48.4% a beautiful world, 46.6 percent having a place in heaven